 Data is the greatest treasure our clients trust us, and this business-critical information must be processed and stored with extra care.
-For the last four years, we have been using the Cyber Essentials certification process to ensure good cybersecurity practices and improve the internal security policies.
-For the past three years, on top of the regular self-assessment, we choose to take the extra steps towards Cyber Essentials+ level security, which benefits our clients and our team.
+Since 2018, we have been using the Cyber Essentials certification process to ensure good cybersecurity practices and improve internal security policies.
+And since 2019, on top of the regular self-assessment, we choose to take the extra steps towards Cyber Essentials+ level security, which benefits our clients and our team.

 “Cyberattacks, especially ransomware related news, are becoming more and more common.
 The damage can take out entire companies for weeks and leave a tremendous impact on their performance.
 That constantly reminds us – we should never let our guard down.”